The Central Street Victorian neighborhood

 Wetlands surrounding Farley Brook into the 19th Century, superimposed on a current day map.

 In the 1872 Ipswich map, Central Street had just been constructed.
 Manning High School opened two years later, and stores began to be constructed.
 Ipswich Town Reports during the second half of the 19th Century show payments for hauling gravel from the now-depleted gravel pits near Washington St. and Topsfield Rd.
 The Town experienced a building boom, and by 1884, the Victorian neighborhoods that line Central, Hammatt, Manning, Mineral, Brown, Cottage and Liberty Streets had been created.
-This distinctive Ipswich neighborhood is surrounded by houses and streets that have been deemed historic, but has not yet received the recognition that it deserves.
+This distinctive Ipswich neighborhood is includes historic houses and streets, but has not received historic designation.

 The 1910 Ipswich map shows how the neighborhood continued to fill in during the late 19th Century.